chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/tutorial-automate.md

 commit: 'b1b5f0b'
 ---

 Almost there.
-So far, we've implemented the `CommentList`.
-And used Visual TDD to build out all its states.
+So far, we've implemented the `CommentList` and used Visual TDD to build out all its states.
 We now need to ensure that future changes do not have unintended consequences.

 Let's look at how to use snapshots to decrease incoming bugs and prevent UI regressions altogether.

 ## "Does it look right?"

 It's been one of the central points of this handbook.
 We learned that visual testing is a practical way to verify that our components match the intended design.
-Empowered by Storybook, and streamlined with Visual TDD.
+Empowered by Storybook and streamlined with Visual TDD.
 It leads to our ultimate goal, creating solid UIs better equipped to handle hardships.

 However, creating components is just one aspect of frontend engineering.
 They must also remain reliable over time.
 Successful apps require: